EnDarke/Sequence/README.md

 ### Description
  Sequence allows you to sort tasks in sequential order to run.
 These tasks are run either on the next resumption cycle, or on-command!

+ You have 3 settings you can set:
+    *Autotick:*
+        Default: true
+        Will run a tick cycle upon adding objects to the queue *ClearOnTick:*
+        Default: true
+        Will clear sequence after tick cycle has been completed *Limit:*
+        Default: nil
+        Limits the amount of objects that can be in the sequence

  ### Potential Uses
  - Turn-base game to determine when a player will go.
  - Setting up a network package handler.